AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-37649-->

 *  Magento no longer creates duplicate orders when an order is placed with PayPal Express.
 Previously, when a shopper tried to pay for an order with PayPal Express but PayPal returned an error, Magento still created the order.
-This resulted in duplicate orders on the merchant’s site.
+This resulted in duplicate orders on the merchant's site.
 [GitHub-13952](https://github.com/magento/magento2/issues/13952)

 <!--- MC-38829-->